twota/terms-of-service-and-privacy-policy/README.md

 Depending on your jurisdiction, we process your personal data under one or more of the following legal bases:

-▪Your consent.
+▪ Your consent.

-▪The performance of a contract with you.
+▪ The performance of a contract with you.

-▪Compliance with legal obligations.
+▪ Compliance with legal obligations.

-▪Our legitimate interests, provided they are not overridden by your rights.
+▪ Our legitimate interests, provided they are not overridden by your rights.

 3. How We Use Your Information

 We use your information for the following purposes:

-▪To create, manage, and maintain your account.
+▪ To create, manage, and maintain your account.

-▪To provide matchmaking and connection features.
+▪ To provide matchmaking and connection features.

-▪To communicate important updates.
+▪ To communicate important updates.

-▪To monitor and analyze usage patterns and detect fraud or misuse.
+▪ To monitor and analyze usage patterns and detect fraud or misuse.

-▪To comply with applicable legal and regulatory obligations.
+▪ To comply with applicable legal and regulatory obligations.

-▪To conduct research and development for new features and services.
+▪ To conduct research and development for new features and services.

 We may also use automated decision-making or profiling tools to support user safety, content moderation, and personalized recommendations.
 These systems are periodically reviewed to ensure they operate fairly, accurately, and without bias.